oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 * **Ocean Token**: the native ERC20 token in Ocean network
 * **Exchange**: Uniswap-like exchange built inside Ocean, where user can exchange between Ether and Ocean tokens.
-* **Service Agreement**: every service is modeled as a *service agreement*.
-Please see [SLA.md](https://github.com/oceanprotocol/dev-ocean/blob/feature/SLA-specs/doc/sla.md) and [smart contract prototype](https://github.com/oceanprotocol/keeper-contracts/blob/develop/contracts/SLA/ServiceAgreement.sol) for details.
+* **Service Agreement**: A service agreement is defined by a set of service conditions describing the service agreement template.
+Please see [SLA.md](https://github.com/oceanprotocol/dev-ocean/blob/feature/SLA-specs/doc/sla.md) and [Service Agreement implementation in Trilobite](https://github.com/oceanprotocol/keeper-contracts/blob/develop/contracts/SLA/ServiceAgreement.sol) for details.
-* **Tribe**: it controls the registry of membership for each service agreement template; defines TCR based registries for permission, which has whitelisted members who can provide or consume the service.
 * **Curation**: users can curate a registry of high-quality service agreement templates through staking on corresponding bonding curves.
 It helps consumers discover high-quality assets/services.
 * **Governance**: it governs the available assets and services in Ocean network.
 For example, it whitelists new service agreement templates through TCR & Voting.
+* **Tribe**: it controls the registry of membership for each service agreement template; defines TCR based registries for permission, which has whitelisted members who can provide or consume the service.
+Tribe is part of Governance module.
 * **Dispute Resolution**: resolves the disputes between consumer and provider through voting or TCR.
 * **Block Reward**: Ocean network will periodically release block reward (i.e., new minted ERC20 Ocean tokens) to reward the providers of data commons.
 Note provider of data commons must be randomly selected to fulfill the service requests so that they have the equal probability to receive block rewards.
-* **Access Control**: it is the controller contract which grant access to consumers after depended conditions are fulfilled.
+* **Access Control**: it is the controller contract which grant access to actors after depended conditions are fulfilled.
 The access token can be delivered in two approaches: secret store and OEP10.
 * **Payment**: it handles all payment processing, including lock payment, release payment and refund payment.